Druids F.C.: History

 The name Druids does not appear in the local press until January 1876.
 By 1877 the club were commonly referred to as Druids Football Club.

-In March 1876, the Football Association of Wales was founded by Kenrick at the Wynnstay Arms Hotel, Ruabon and was followed on 25 March with Wales' first international match against Scotland.
+On 2 February 1876, the Football Association of Wales was founded by Kenrick at the Wynnstay Arms Hotel, Wrexham and was followed on 25 March with Wales' first international match against Scotland.
 The match which was organised by Kenrick, himself, saw him gain his first cap playing in a full back position.

 1876 also saw Druids become the first Welsh club to enter the newly organised English F.A.
 Cup.
 Drawn against Shropshire Wanderers in the First round, Druids withdrew before the match was played.
 In the next year, Druids once again entered the F.A.
 Cup, again drawn against Shropshire Wanderers in the First round, they progressed to the Third round where they were thumped 8–0 by eventual Runners-up Royal Engineers.

 1877 saw the inaugural season of the Football Association of Wales Challenge Cup competition, to run on similar lines to the English FA Cup.
 Druids entered the competition, playing Newtown in the first ever match in the competition, and eventually reaching the Final, played at Acton Park, Wrexham, where they lost to Wrexham 1–0.

 The club were allowed to play at Plasmadoc Park by George Hammond Whalley MP.
 However following his death in 1878 Druids lost the use of the Plasmadoc Ground.
-Because of this, Druids were forced to withdraw form the 1878–79 edition of the Welsh Cup.
-This resulted in the Club folding and many players, including Kenrick, leaving the club.
+Because of this, Druids were forced to withdraw from the 1878–79 edition of the Welsh Cup.
+This resulted in the club folding and many players, including Kenrick, leaving the club.
 The club briefly folded and did not play any further games until November 1879.

 Salvation was found in the form of the Williams-Wynn family as they allowed the club to use an area of the Wynnstay Estate, which became Wynnstay Park and home to the Druids for the next forty years.